Storytelling¶

 It is through patience that nature reveals its hidden hues.
 By giving yourself time and simple observation, you open dialogues with these living colours.
 The stories they tell are merely the stories you hold within.

 As a visual artist, colour is central to my work.
-In the recent years, my choice of colour has shifted to naturally derived colours.
+In the last decade, my choice of colour has shifted to naturally derived colours.
 It was during these endless extractions and applications, that I noticed how much stronger the impact of these natural colours are on me.
 And I wondered, is it just me?
 Or do others feel as drawn to natural colours as I do.

-What would happen, if we took a moment, to slow down and to allow colour to impact us.
+What would happen, if we took a moment and had that space, to slow down and to allow colour to impact us.

 A visual interpretation of the project, from colour extraction and application, showing details from the process of creating colour, to the final mood room.